If you have SI joint dysfunction, this is a really important concept for you to understand.

 But again, due to the way our pelvis functions as a whole, you need motion at the SI joint in order to move your leg normally.

-Because of what I’ve been through, I feel very passionately about educating others with this condition, so they don’t waste years dealing with something that does have answers, like I did.
+Because of what I’ve been through, I feel very passionately about educating others with this condition.

 I’m going to keep writing and creating resources based on my experiences, and I hope you will stay tuned!

 And for more on SI joint alignment, be sure to check out my page Correcting Your Alignment.